UCSB-CMPTGCS20-S16/CS20-S16-lab00/README.md

 As a side note, the College of Engineering Python course, CMPSC 8, uses Python 3.
 I say that only "FYI".
 Fortunately, that isn't a constraint on this course.
 If you decide to switch to Python 3 later, the transition is easy.

+# Once you've downloaded Python 2.7.11, Start up Idle and enter your hello.py program

+You should have gotten a program along with your Python 2.7.11 download called "Idle".

+Idle is a program that allows you to create and modify Python programs.
+It also allows you to check the program for formatting errors (syntax errors) and then run the program and see what it does.

+I'll demonstrate the use of Idle in lecture, since its much easier to just follow along than to try to explain everything in a text document.
+But if you need a demonstration, you can find one on YouTube.
+For example: http://www.youtube.com/watch?v=Cdk20r2dgFU

+We are going to put our hello.py into Idle, and run it.

+# Uploading your program to submit.cs

+Next, we'll try submitting our program to submit.cs, which is an autograder system used by many Computer Science department courses at UCSB.

+As this is a CCS course, we aren't really concerned about "grades", per se, so perhaps "autograder" is a misnomer in our case.
+Rather, this is a system where we can check the correctness of our solution, and thereby check our understanding of what we are trying to learn.

+# Creating your submit.cs account

+You may have already done the steps in this section--an email was sent out through Gauchospace inviting you to do so.
+If you have, you may skip this section.

+Otherwise, to create your submit.cs account, please take the following steps:

+# Navigate to the following website: https://submit.cs.ucsb.edu
+# Click on the "Create User" button, and enter your Umail address.
+# Check your umail for a message with additional instructions—follow the instruction in the email to select a password and activate your account.
+# Go back to the website: https://submit.cs.ucsb.edu and login with your account.
+# Select "Join Class", and click on the link for CCS_CMPTGCS_20_s16

+At that point, you should be good to go.

+# Navigate to the page for submitting lab00

+The page for submitting lab00 is here: https://submit.cs.ucsb.edu/form/project/452/submission

+Navigate to that page, and upload your `hello.py` file.

+Note that if you try to upload a file with a name that does not match EXACTLY the name `hello.py`, the system will not allow you to do it.
+The name cannot be, for example, `Hello.py`, or `HelloWorld.py`, or `hell0.py` (note the zero as in '007' instead of the letter 'o' as in octopus.)
+Only `hello.py` is permitted.
+This will always be the case with submit.cs: it is very picky about the filename that it wants.

+Once you upload it, you should get a page that shows your submission is pending.

+Refresh that page, and you should get one that indicates with either red, or green, whether the test cases for your code passed or failed.

+If you got all green, and 100 points, then you passed, and you are finished with lab00!